A Championship: History

 The idea of forming a regionalised A Championship was first proposed in 2006 as part of plan to reorganise the League of Ireland as a four tier structure.
+When the A Championship was founded in 2008, thirteen of the sixteen inaugural members were the reserve teams of League of Ireland clubs.
+The other three teams were Mervue United, Salthill Devon and Tullamore Town.
+Sporting Fingal were also expected to join the A Championship for the 2008 season.
+However, when Kilkenny City withdrew from the First Division shortly before the season was due to start, Sporting Fingal were drafted in to replace them.

 The A Championship eventually kicked off in 2008 and UCD A became the inaugural champions.
 Despite not defending their title in 2009, UCD subsequently went on to become the A Championship's most successful team.
 They were champions again in 2010 and then runners-up in 2011.
 Two other reserve teams, Shamrock Rovers A and Derry City A finished as champions in 2009 and 2011 respectively.

-When the A Championship was founded in 2008, thirteen of the sixteen inaugural members were the reserve teams of League of Ireland clubs.
-The other three teams were Mervue United, Salthill Devon and Tullamore Town.
-Sporting Fingal were also expected to join the A Championship for the 2008 season.
-However, when Kilkenny City withdrew from the First Division shortly before the season was due to start, Sporting Fingal were drafted in to replace them.
 The 2009 season featured six non-reserve teams.
 After Mervue United gained promotion to the First Division, Salthill Devon and Tullamore Town were joined by Cobh Ramblers, Castlebar Celtic, F.C.
 Carlow and Tralee Dynamos.
 The latter three were all making their debut at senior national level.
 They were also the first clubs from their respective counties of Mayo, Carlow and Kerry to play at this level.
 Castlebar Celtic and Tullamore Town both withdraw following the conclusion of the 2010 season but among their replacements were Fanad United.
 The non-reserve teams also represented the A Championship in the League of Ireland Cup and the FAI Cup.

-In 2009 at the League of Ireland clubs' annual convention, Dundalk called for the A Championship to be scrapped, arguing that it was putting an unwelcome financial burden on participating clubs.
-At the same convention Waterford United proposed that it should be optional rather than compulsory for senior sides to field a reserve team in the league.
-Drogheda United raised concerns about the "unacceptable level" of refereeing.
-According to a report in the Irish Independent one club, short of two players for an away match, paid two locals to make up their team while a number of fixtures were postponed because clubs did not have enough players.
+At the League of Ireland clubs' annual convention in 2009, Dundalk called for the A Championship to be scrapped, arguing that it was putting an unwelcome financial burden on participating clubs.
+At the same convention, Waterford United proposed that it should be optional rather than compulsory for senior sides to field a reserve team in the league.
+Drogheda United also raised concerns about the "unacceptable level" of refereeing.
+According to a report in the Irish Independent, one club — short of two players for an away match — paid two locals to make up their team while a number of fixtures were postponed because clubs did not have enough players.

 Following the conclusion of the 2011 season, the A Championship was absorbed into the League of Ireland U19 Division.
 Cobh Ramblers and Tralee Dynamos both unsuccessfully applied to join the 2012 League of Ireland First Division.
 Ramblers did however join the First Division in 2013 and Dynamos, together with Fanad United, joined the U19 Division.
 In 2013 Shamrock Rovers entered their reserve team in the First Division.